RichCaloggero/multiselect-webcomponent/README.md

 	+ downArrow opens and focuses in list if in input field or currentSelection region
 - Added First Letter Navigation in List
 - Added Search / Filtering
+- added new attributes to html element
+	+ label: label spoken by screen reader when input field gains focus
+	+ showStatusMessages: true to cause status messages meant for screen readers to be shown on-screen
+	+ placeholder: still available as per original (see below)

 ## Usage